Position Opening: School-Year Youth Programs – Lead Instructor

 Click the links above for dates.

-Our session is preceded by a Staff Training day on either September 8 or 15 (TBD.)
+Our session is preceded by a Staff Training day in early September.
 (If you are unable to attend the training, please go ahead and apply and we can discuss it.)

 About the position: